andli28/ProgLang_Programming_Project2/DESIGN.md

 ## 2. What types of AST nodes did you design for the language?
 What are the members of these AST nodes?
 What is each AST node supposed to track?

+The AST nodes for this language generally match up with the non-terminals for this language, and their members / what they track are the non-resolved terminals and non-terminals on the RHS of their production(s).

+For example:

+The $func\_decl$ non-terminal corresponds to the `FuncDeclNode` AST node.
+This AST node has members `id`, `params`, `returnType`, and `body`.
+These members correspond wiht the non-resolved components of the RHS of the $func\_decl$ production - `IDENTIFIER`, `opt_param_list`, `type`, and `block`. `FUNC_KEYWORD`, `LPAREN_DELIMITER`, `RPAREN_DELIMITER`, and `COLON_DELIMITER` already have a single set token they can be, so they don't need to be tracked.

+However, there are some non-terminals that don't have a corresponding AST node.
+For the list non-terminals - `decl_list`, `code_item_list`, `param_list`, `arg_list` - their productions just use left-recursion to create a list.
+Since we create a vector for these lists, we just need to assign a member of their parent node.
+For example, the vector for `decl_list` is added to the member `declarations` in `ProgramNode`.
+Another example: the vector for `code_item_list` is added to the `statements` member in `BlockNode`.

+Other non-terminals that don't have a corresponding AST node include:
+- Optional Non-Terminals: `opt_param_list`, `opt_arg_list`
+    - The use of a vector captures the optional nature of these lists already.
+If the vectors are empty they represent the empty "optional" state of the param_list.
+- Grouping Non-Terminals: `stmt`, `decl`, `code_item`
+    - Inheritance already takes care of the union types in these grammar rules. `decl` can be a `func_decl` or a `var_decl`.
+We don't need a corresponding AST node because when defining the `FuncDeclNode` and `VarDeclNode`, we can inherit from `DeclNode` which captures the information we need.

 ## 3. The challenges you faced while designing or coding the parser.
+The biggest hurdle was getting started.
+Learning how yacc/bison worked was a significant hurdle - it was essentially a new language, and running into error messages that were tough to interpret didn't help.
+Plus, this language had so many productions - I counted over 20 - so it took a significant amount of time just to get the basic test case working.
+This means there were a lot of places to go wrong.
+I'm on a WSL machine, so I had to download `flex` and `bison` before anything worked.
+This didn't take that long to figure out, but it all adds up.

+To add to the learning curve, flex was also new to me.
+So this took reading and rereading how flex and bison worked before getting started.
+This took several hours.
+When I did eventually get to writing code, I would run into a bunch of syntax errors, and I had to utilize Google and the docs a lot to debug what was going on.
+After things mostly worked, I had to figure out how `yylloc` and `%destructor` and `%precedence` worked.

+Actually designing the language for the parser was straightforward.
+This type of task has been done many times, in homeworks and lecture and it was what we had learned in class.

+I'd say 99% of the difficulty / challenges of this project were figuring out the syntax, and how `flex` / `bison` / the C++ files interacted with each other.

 ## 4. Reflections on flex vs the hand-written scanner in assignment 1.